It’s one of those days.

 And then I try to crawl into his 9-year-old skin and enjoy the moment.

-This is my guest posting that first appeared at Christen Spratt‘s blog, where she Offers Hope for Mom’s in the Trenches.
+This guest post first appeared at Christen Spratt‘s blog, where she Offers Hope for Mom’s in the Trenches.